princessamygdala/loneliness-empathy-meditation-study/README.md

 # mind-and-life
-depository for fmri analysis for mind and life project (relationship between empathy and mindfulness)
+depository for mind and life project analysis